botandrobot/ClashBuddy/docs/en/getting-started.md

 ![alt text][ready]

-Before starting the Bot you need to setup an action selector.
-This handles what action to cast where.
+When you hit play right away, Apollo will be setup with it's default settings and the bot will start its work.
+You can customize the Action Selector and even create your own.
+Action Selectors define the behavior of the bot.
 You can find the action selector selection in the settings area.

 ![alt text][action-selector]

-During the tutorial use the Sequence Action selector up to the point where you enter your new name.
-From then it depends on your deck.
-What action selecor you want to use.
-The Early Cycle Selector is working okisch for a deck similar to this.
+Apollo is the out of the box default action selector.
+It currently will play at around 1800 Trophies.
+With a deck like:

-* Knight
+* P.E.K.K.A
-* Archer
+* Freeze
-* Bomber
+* Wizard
 * Baby Dragon
-* Mini P.E.K.K.A
 * Giant
 * Musketeer
+* Witch
 * Skeleton Army

 Here you find some info on [Trouble Shooting](./trouble-shooting.md).